amareshsingh0/dreamlust-frontend/GUIDE/UNCONFIGURED_FEATURES.md

 4. Get client ID and secret

 ### 11. **Image Classification Services**
-**Status:** ❌ Not Used - Disabled
+**Status:** ❌ Not Used - Removed/Disabled
 **Note:** Image classification services (AWS Rekognition, Google Cloud Vision API) are not required for this project.
 The code exists but is disabled and not used.
+This feature has been intentionally excluded from the project.

 ---